Pine Grove sweeps past the Urchins

 East Union was able to get a few more points on the board than they did in the opening as they were outscored 20-18 in the second half.
 The loss was only the second of the year for the Lady Urchins who had opened the year with a 9-0 start.

-"I think our strength has been our competitiveness and grit," Brown said.
-"Besides the New Albany game, they have played with a lot of heart and confidence.

-"We need to find ways to score.
-We have struggled the last couple of games offensively.
-That's one thing we will work on over the holidays, so that we will be ready for the second half of the season.
-I'm very proud of the team, can't complain about being 9-2."

 Bella Jumper of Pine Grove led all scorers with 16 points.
-Loren Elliott hit five 3-pointers on the night for 15 points and Karlie Roger finished with 10 points.
+Loren Elliott hit five 3-pointers on the night for 15 points and Karlie Rogers finished with 10 points.

-Kaitie Boatner was the lone Lay Urchin in double figures with 12 points.
+Kaitie Boatner was the lone Lady Urchin in double figures with 12 points.
 Maggie McVey added six points.

 Pine Grove is now 10-3 with the win while East Union heads into the holidays with a record of 9-2.